fafa13/.github/profile/README.md

 For any questions or inquiries, please feel free to contact us.
 We welcome your interest in our research and are always open to collaboration.

 * Email: [Contact page TAGC_U1090](https://tagc.univ-amu.fr/en/contact)

+Learn more about the TAGC and our research at our official website

 * Website: [TAGC - Theories and Approaches of Genomic Complexity](https://tagc.univ-amu.fr/)

 ### Visit Us

-Learn more about TAGC and our research at our official website:
-TAGC - Theories and Approaches of Genomic Complexity: [https://tagc.univ-amu.fr/](https://tagc.univ-amu.fr/)

-### Location

 Laboratoire TAGC/INSERM U1090<br>
 Parc Scientifique de Luminy, Case 928<br>
 163 Avenue de Luminy <br>
 13288 Marseille Cedex 09 <br>
-France<br>

-### Google Map
+France<br><br>

-Click here to view on Google Maps: [https://maps.app.goo.gl/s9dgTpa97emEcZGa7](https://maps.app.goo.gl/s9dgTpa97emEcZGa7)
+Click here to view the TAGC location on Google Maps: [https://maps.app.goo.gl/s9dgTpa97emEcZGa7](https://maps.app.goo.gl/s9dgTpa97emEcZGa7)